leszek-wojcik/robobo/docs/_posts/2018-01-12-unit_tests.md

 of variable memory.
 On little-endian this will produce a value of `0x0201` while on big-endian we produce a value of `0x0102`.
 Same operation on two different endianness will output two different values.
-In our case both programs results producing same value as both platforms are little endian.
+In our case both programs results producing same value `0x0201` (which is equal to 513 in decimal notation) as both platforms are little endian.

+Lets put this precisely: ATSAM3X8E, ATmega2560 and Intel x86 are all little endian.

 There is a few of engineering practices built on endiannes pitfalls.
 Engineers would like to write a code that is portable between machines.
 In this article I